UnderXirox/ehmatthes.github.io/_posts/2016-3-8-GitHub-Pages-Non-Rubyist.md

 ### Adding more pages

-Now it's fairly straightforward to add the Ruby and C pages.
-We'll just need  Let's make directories for each of these pages, and copy the *README.md* files into them from the master branch:
+At this point it's fairly straightforward to add the Ruby and C pages.
+Let's make directories for each of these pages, and copy the *README.md* files from the master branch:

     hello_worlds$ mkdir ruby c
     hello_worlds$ git checkout master ruby/README.md
     hello_worlds$ git checkout master c/README.md

-Let's add the front matter to *ruby/README.md*:
+We need to add the front matter to *ruby/README.md*:

 ```
 ---